dipcoat-image/finitedepth/doc/source/config-reference.rst

 .. currentmodule:: finitedepth

-A configuration file consists of nested mapping entries, each top level item representing individual analysis suite.
-The key is the title of the suite and the value is its data, which corresponds to the parameters of :class:`ConfigBase`.
+A configuration file consists of nested mapping entries, each top-level item representing individual analysis suite.
+The key of the top-level mapping is the title of the suite and the value is its data, which corresponds to the arguments of :class:`ConfigBase`.

 For example, the following YAML-format configuration file includes two analysis suites: